dse/old-timey-mono-font/README.md

     geometric shapes, and basic arrows from U+2000 on up.
 More to come, probably.

+## Not Exactly The Same as the Original.

+-   The initial version of this font was created with baseline and cap-height dimensions based on low-resolution scans, which don't turn out to match higher-resolution scans very closely.

+-   The percent sign had to be modified to stay within the character cell without modifying the baseline, cap-height, ascent, descent, and other dimensions.

+-   No scanned source provided me with U+007E TILDE or U+0060 GRAVE ACCENT (backtick).

 ## You May Also Like

 I made these: